williamDalston/schrodingers-cat-website/content/articles/qc-critique-003.md

 - What distinguishes experience-states from non-experience quantum states?
 - How does this relate to established physics?

-The theory is speculative but thought-provoking—and coming from someone with Faggin's technical background, it deserves serious consideration.
+The theory is speculative but thought-provoking and coming from someone with Faggin's technical background, it deserves serious consideration.

 ## Why This Matters